allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 Let’s start analyzing this query from the bottom up.

-The expression `2020 OR 2021` is a little gem which looks innocent but is actually quite costly.
+The expression `2020 OR 2021` is a little gem which looks innocent but is actually quite expensive.
 As you remember, the cost of an OR operation is proportional to the sum of the sizes of input lists.
-The lists of books published in a year are probably quite long already, so the cost of merging two will be quite high.
+The lists of books published in a year are probably quite long, so the cost of merging two will be quite high.
 As a bonus, we get an even longer list as a result and this long list will take part in any computations that follow.
 So here are the takeaways:
 * OR operations are costly,
 * even more so when inputs are large document sets;